The Four Seasons (band): 1969–1975: The Genuine Imitation Life Gazette; Departure of Tommy DeVito; Declining record sales; Move to Motown

 After leaving Philips, the Four Seasons recorded a one-off single for the Warner Bros. label in England, "Sleeping Man", backed by "Whatever You Say", which was never released in the USA.
 John Stefan, the band's lead trumpeter, arranged the horn parts.
 Following that single, the band signed to Motown.
 The first LP, Chameleon, released by Motown subsidiary label MoWest Records in 1972, failed to sell.
-A 1971 Frankie Valli solo single on Motown, "Love Isn't Here", and three Four Seasons singles, "Walk On, Don't Look Back" on MoWest in 1972, "How Come" and "Hickory" on Motown in 1973, sank without a trace.
-A song from Chameleon, "The Night", later became a Northern Soul hit and reached the top 10 of the UK Singles Chart, but was not commercially released in the United States as a single, although promotional copies were distributed in 1972, showing the artist as Frankie Valli.
+A 1971 Frankie Valli solo single on Motown, "Love Isn't Here", and two Four Seasons singles, "Walk On, Don't Look Back" on MoWest in 1972, and "How Come" on Motown in 1973, sank without a trace.
+A song from Chameleon, "The Night", later became a Northern Soul hit and reached the top 10 of the UK Singles Chart, but was not commercially released in the United States as a single, although promotional copies were distributed in 1972, showing the artist as Valli.
+Valli has consistently spoken of how much of the group's late 1960s and early 1970s material was poorly marketed and only later received the appreciation that he felt it deserved.

+Over the course of this period, a new lineup of the Four Seasons would slowly be assembled.
+In 1972, Gaudio stopped touring with the band, to focus on songwriting, production, and recording.
+Long later told a Four Seasons fansite that he believed that Gaudio stopped touring because of constant stage fright.
+His divorce from his first wife was also affecting him at the time.
+In addition, the worsening relationship between the band and an increasingly erratic Bob Crewe forced Gaudio to take over Crewe's responsibilities.
+The band recruited Clay Jordan as their new keyboardist; Jordan was unable to handle the vocal strain of Gaudio's tenor parts, and Valli recruited 19-year old Lee Shapiro the following year.
+Shapiro would also become the band's musical arranger and would contribute to the songwriting.
+Shortly before Shapiro's arrival, a member of the group's backing band recruited drummer Gerry Polci.
+Polci would eventually take over a large portion of lead vocals to ease the load on Valli (Valli was gradually losing his hearing due to otosclerosis, though surgery eventually restored most of it).